 “That’s it?”
-Eun asked, deadpan.
-“Blake’s already strong, but he’s dumb as shit.
-You should’ve tried to enhance his intelligence.”
+Eun asked incredulously.
+“Blake’s already strong, Dee.
+You should’ve enhanced his intelligence.”

 “Oh that’s not all,” Dee said.
 “I’ve given them nonhuman forms—you’ll be fighting the equivalent of thirteen demons.”

 Eun wasn’t fazed.
 “Not a problem.
-The Paladin’s got us covered.”
+We’re covered by the Paladin.”

 Dee’s smile faltered.
 Not by much, but it was definitely noticeable.
 “His power is spread ridiculously thin; it encompasses every plane in the entirety of existence.
 He can’t help you directly, whereas I’m able to channel my energy into a single point of time-space continui—”

 “And that’s his strength, isn’t it?”
 Her eyes ticked across the Pain Lord’s face.
 “Like you just said—he’s woven into every configuration of matter, energy, and possibility.
-He’s always there.
-He’s always relevant.
+He’s always there; he’s always relevant.
 Can you say the same?”
-She slowly shook her head.
+Eun slowly shook her head.
 “I don’t think so.
-I’m betting my life on it, in fact.”
+Betting my life on it, in fact.”

 Dee’s mouth worked for several seconds.
 Finally, she snarled, “Most of the time, he isn’t even visible.
 Cowardly fuck won’t funnel his essence into a tangible—”

 “But he’s everywhere, isn’t he?
-He’s everywhere.
 And that’s what’s important.”

-“He’s let plenty of people down, and you’re going to be no diff—”
+“He’s let countless people down, and you’re going to be no diff—”

 “Not in the long run.”
 Eun was smiling again.
-“In the long run, he always come through.”
+“In the long run, he always comes through.”
 No one had told her this, but she could feel the truth of it deep in her gut.
 Not just in her gut—in her bones.
 “You answer to him, don’t you?”
-Eun’s teasing gave way to genuine curiosity.
+Eun’s teasing gave way to curiosity.
 “When it’s all said and done, you answer to him.
-You’ve purposefully forgotten—purposefully denied it, I imagine—so you could indulge your boring little fantasy of being a world-devouring titan.”
+You’ve purposefully forgotten—purposefully denied it, I’m guessing—so you could indulge in this boring little fantasy of being a world-devouring titan.”

 “That’s complete and utter bullsh—”